 Music for two hearts ring tattoo

-This is a unique and creative couple tattoo that shows how much both of you love music.
+This is a rather distinctive and creative couple tattoo that shows how much you both love music.
 If you’re looking at the smiley faces, they’re not actual smiley faces.
 It’s the smart placement of notes in this tattoo design that makes the tattoos resemble smiley faces.

 A couple connected by music tattoo